Keyboard shortcuts

 Recreate the command_line_help.md file

 This file is created automatically.
-In order to update it if needed, due to changes in the CLI, just run:
+In order to examine the output locally, run:

 cargo run -- --markdown_help > docs/command_line_help.md